Dinocephalia: Evolutionary history

 The dinocephalians are an ancient group and their ancestry is not clear.
 It is assumed that they must have evolved during the earlier part of the Roadian, or possibly even the Kungurian epoch, but no trace has been found.
 These animals radiated at the expense of the dying pelycosaurs, who dominated during the early part of the Permian and may have even gone extinct due to competition with therapsids, especially the short-lived but most dominant dinocephalians.
 Even the earliest members, the estemmenosuchids and early brithopodids of the Russian Ocher fauna, were already a diverse group of herbivores and carnivores.

 During the Wordian and early Capitanian, advanced dinocephalians radiated into a large number of herbivorous forms, representing a diverse megafauna.
 This is well known from the Tapinocephalus Assemblage Zone of the Southern African Karoo.

 At the height of their diversity (middle or late Capitanian age) all the dinocephalians suddenly died out, during the Capitanian mass extinction event.
 The reason for their extinction is not clear; although disease, sudden climatic change, or other factors of environmental stress may have brought about their end.
-They were replaced by much smaller therapsids; herbivorous Dicynodontia and carnivorous Biarmosuchians, Gorgonopsians and Therocephalians.
+They were replaced by much smaller therapsids; herbivorous dicynodonts and carnivorous biarmosuchians, gorgonopsians and therocephalians.